Be Graceful to Your Heart

 4. Diabetes:

-Adults with Diabetes are two to four times more likely to have heart disease or a stroke than adults without the condition.
+Adults with Diabetes are two times more likely to have heart disease or a stroke than adults without the condition.

 5. Weight: